isomerpages/nparks-gardening/page-index/plant-problems/_posts/2023-10-05-post-Nutrient deficiencies.md

 	<li><input type="checkbox" id="accordion5">
 		<label for="accordion5">Nitrogen deficiency: Older leaves or all leaves turn pale yellow</label><div>
 <img title="A nitrogen deficient Bang Kwang with pale yellow leaves next to a healthy one.
 Photo by Jacqueline Chua." src="/images/Plant%20problems/nitrogendeficient_vs_jacquelinechua.jpg">
 <p>Nitrogen deficiencies often show up as plants looking yellowish and leggy despite having enough light, or slow and stunted leaf growth.
 It can also look like entire leaves turning yellow, with the older leaves at the bottom yellowing first and progressing up the plant to the new leaves at the top.
 Nitrogen is highly soluble in water, so heavy rains or overwatering may also cause nitrogen deficiencies as the nitrogen is washed away.
-However, this deficiency is easily remedied by using fertilisers high in nitrogen, or growing legumes nearby as part of <a href="/page-index/horticulture-techniques/companion-planting/">companion planting</a>.</p>
+However, this deficiency is easily remedied by using <a href="/page-index/horticulture-techniques/fertilising/">fertilisers</a> high in nitrogen, or growing legumes nearby as part of <a href="/page-index/horticulture-techniques/companion-planting/">companion planting</a>.</p>
 </div></li>
 	<li><input type="checkbox" id="accordion6">
 		<label for="accordion6">Phosphorus deficiency: Older leaves have red, purple or bronze patches</label><div>
 <img title="An Aztec Sweet plant with phosphorus deficiency with red and purple patches on its older leaves.
 Photo by Jacqueline Chua." src="/images/Plant%20problems/NutientDeficient_JacChua%20(1).jpg">
 <p>Phosphorus deficiencies look like red, purplish, or bronze patches on older leaves on plants, but this tends to vary wildly between species.
 It also is indicated by a stunted overall growth rate for most plants.
-This is remedied by using fertilisers high in phosphate, like bonemeal.</p>
+This is remedied by using <a href="/page-index/horticulture-techniques/fertilising/">fertilisers</a> high in phosphate, like bonemeal.</p>
 </div></li>
 	<li><input type="checkbox" id="accordion7">
 		<label for="accordion7">Potassium deficiency: Older leaves are burnt or have brown edges, and are pale yellow with green veins </label><div>
 <img title="A Huang Jing Bai Cai with potassium deficiency.
 Photo by Jacqueline Chua." src="/images/Plant%20problems/SunburnAndChlorosis_JacChua.jpg">
 <p>Potassium deficiencies cause burnt or brown edges on older yellow leaves with green veins, and can also show up as slow stem, flower, or fruit growth.
-This is remedied by using fertilisers high in potassium like seaweed products. </p>
+This is remedied by using <a href="/page-index/horticulture-techniques/fertilising/">fertilisers</a> high in potassium like seaweed products. </p>
 </div></li>
 	<li><input type="checkbox" id="accordion8">
 		<label for="accordion8">Calcium deficiency: A small rotten or dry spot at the end of fruits </label><div>